MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 Teams usage reports can't provide you in-depth analytics of what goes on inside your app and specific user-level analytics.
 Such analytics include a user’s journey within your app or a user’s engagement with specific features and scenario completions within your app.

 Your app on Teams is essentially a web-based service hosted elsewhere, for example, Azure cloud.
-It is embedded to be surfaced inside Microsoft Teams shell where end-users can use your app.
+It's embedded to be surfaced inside Microsoft Teams shell where end-users can use your app.
 This applies to your app irrespective of the
-[platform capabilities](../../overview-explore.md) used such as tabs, bots, message extensions, meeting extensions, cards, task modules etc. since all of these are essentially means to surface web-based experiences inside Teams.
+[platform capabilities](../../overview-explore.md) used such as tabs, bots, message extensions, meeting extensions, cards, task modules etc. since all of these are a means to surface web-based experiences inside Teams.

-This is why you must plan analytics for the Teams app you’re building the same way as you do for your SaaS product that runs on the web browser.
+Plan analytics for the Teams app you’re building the same way as you do for your SaaS product that runs on the web browser.

-//Planned flow: When to plan > Generate insights > Instrumenting app (what) to generate insight > Act on insight > How to grow app > How to monitize, monitor, plan for next update //
+//Planned flow: When to plan > Generate insights > Instrumenting app (what) to generate insight > Act on insight > How to grow app > How to monetize, monitor, plan for next update //

 ## When should you start the analytics journey for your Teams app?